nodejs/node-core-utils/README.md

 npm install -g node-core-utils
 ```

-After running any of the tools for the first-time, you will be asked to provide a
+After running any of the tools for the first time, you will be asked to provide a
 GitHub username and password in order to create a personal access token.

 If you prefer not to provide your login credentials, [follow these instructions](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)